saddleback-computer-science-club/saddleback-computer-science-club.github.io/content/contributing/conceptual-basics.md

 **Repositories** are the file system that git will manage the history of.
 In our case, the repository is a single parent directory in which all site contents and configuration are stored.

 A **commit** is, in simplified terms, a saved point in the history of your repository.
-It may help to imagine this like a *save point* in a video game; this *save point* being recoverable and stored indefinitely.
+It may help to imagine this like a *save point* in a video game; this *save point* being recoverable and stored indefinitely (for all intents and purposes for our use cases).

-Deep-diving further into git would reveal it to be an extremely complex system with many subtleties.
-However, for the purposes of this site, usages of Git will be limited to only the most basic commands.
+Usage of Git will be covered in further detail in the [submitting changes guide](./submitting-changes).

 ## Further Resources